 Children's Activities at Home, free resources for children and adults

 Reading to Tucker, a trained, hypoallergenic, therapy dog!
-For ages 6 and up on Tuesdays starting at 3 pm.
+Help your children build confidence in reading with one-on-one 15 minutes sessions.
+For ages 6 and up on Tuesdays starting at 9 am.

 Live Lego Club with Veronica and Marianna Wednesdays at 3 pm!
-Visit your friends virtually with building with Legos at home.
+Visit your friends virtually with building with LEGO bricks at home.

 Needham Librarians and Musicians Online